jridgewell/proposal-private-symbols/README.md

     error is thrown if the handler returns any private symbols.
-- The proxy definitions of all internal methods that accept property keys are modified such that if the provided key is a private symbol, then the operation throws without consulting the proxy handler.
+- The proxy definitions of all internal methods that accept property keys are modified such that if the provided key is a private symbol, then the operation is forwarded to the target without consulting the proxy handler.

 See [Specification Changes](spec-changes.md) for more details.